iris-edu/miniseed2dmc/doc/miniseed2dmc.md

 ## <a id='description'>Description</a>

-<p ><b>miniseed2dmc</b> transfers selected Mini-SEED data records from the local computer to a remote Data Managment Center.
+<p ><b>miniseed2dmc</b> transfers selected Mini-SEED data records from the local computer to a remote Data Management Center.
 Prior to using this program coordination with DMC is required and the user must have been assigned a host and port indicating where the data should be sent.</p>

 <p >Mini-SEED to be transfered can be identified 3 different ways:</p>
 <pre >